Eyepiece: Huygens

-where $\ f_\mathsf{A}$ and $\ f_\mathsf{B}$ are the focal lengths of the component lenses.
+where $f_\mathsf{A}$ and $f_\mathsf{B}$ are the focal lengths of the component lenses.

 These eyepieces work well with the very long focal length telescopes.
-(Note: In Huygens time, the Huygens-type eyepieces were used with refracting telescopes made from a single-element primary lens with a very long focal length.
+(Note: In Huygens's time, the Huygens-type eyepieces were used with refracting telescopes made from a single-element primary lens with a very long focal length.
 They were called "aerial telescopes" because the primary had to be held very high above the ground, usually mounted on the end of a long pole, in order for an observer on ground to be near the primary lens' focal point.
 The lenses used were not achromatic, and the very long focal length was needed to minize color and focal aberrations.)

 This optical design is now considered obsolete since with today's shorter focal length telescopes the eyepiece suffers from short eye relief, high image distortion, axial chromatic aberration, and a very narrow apparent field of view.
 Since these eyepieces are cheap to make they can often be found on inexpensive telescopes and microscopes.

 Because Huygens eyepieces do not contain cement to hold the lens elements, telescope users sometimes use these eyepieces in the role of "solar projection", i.e. projecting an image of the Sun onto a screen for prolonged periods of time.
 Cemented eyepieces are traditionally regarded as potentially vulnerable to heat damage by the intense concentrations of light involved.